ncphillips/makersasylum.com/S.T.E.A.M ++.md

     INR all inclusive.
 Participants can avail scholarship of up to 90%.
 - template: title
   title: How to apply
+- template: body-copy
+  content: "1.
+Pay an application fee of 500/-\n2.
+You will receive a transaction
+    receipt with link to the application form over email.\n3.
+Fill the form along with a one-minute video on YouTube \n4.
+Submit the application before 10th February 2019\n5.
+Wait for the acceptance email from D.I.V.E 2019 in mid February 2019"
 - template: buttons
   buttons: []
 published: false